How To Keep Them Bright & Fluffy!

 Trimming can be done with a small pair of nail clippers or even small scissors.
 However, with trimming there is a high chance that you can catch the quick in the nail and cause bleeding.
 If you do happen to catch the quick in the nail, dip the nail in some corn starch to help it stop.

-This can be messy and the last think you want on your beautifully white chicken is blood stains!
+This can be messy and the last thing you want on your beautifully white chicken is blood stains!

 Instead, I prefer to use some fine sandpaper or a nail file and file down each nail.
 Far less chance of bleeding and you get a nice round edge on each nail.